psychopy/psychopy/docs/source/builder/components/eyetracker_calibration.rst

 Animate Position Changes: bool
     Should the target appear as though it is moving across the screen from one location to the next?

+Movement Duration: int or float
+    The duration of the movement from one point to the next.

 .. seealso::